The Epidemic of Thyroid Cancer: Is It Real?

 Miami Cancer Institute

-Robert Udelsman, M.D., indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies, and he will not include off-label or unapproved product usage in his presentation(s) or discussion(s).
+Robert Udelsman, M.D., faculty of this educational activity, has no relevant financial relationship(s) with ineligible companies* to disclose and he will not include off-label or unapproved product usage in his presentation(s) or discussion(s).

 Guilherme Rabinowits, M.D., indicated that he is a consultant with Pfizer, Merck, Sanofi, Castel, Lighthouse, EMD Serono and Regeneron and a shareholder with Regeneron and Syros Pharmaceuticals.